Choke (sports): Causes

 Choking is sometimes caused when an athlete becomes distracted, their thoughts become negative or unproductive and when they worry about things they cannot control.
 Anxiety is built up from negative self-talk and doubt which leads to choking.
 The source of the pressure can vary, which leads to the choking itself manifesting in different ways.
 In some instances a player or team's first game, or a big occasion can lead to anxiety similar to stage fright, which may result in a poor start, or being on the receiving end of a rout.
 In other instances, the closeness of victory leads to increased anxiety, which may in turn lead to a dramatic loss.

 In the chaotic arena of a sporting contest, it is sometimes hard to identify if a player or team has panicked, or was simply victim to a strong finish by their opponents.
 Many athletes will play down publicly any notion of a loss of nerve, to prevent this being seen as a weakness.

+Brain science behind choking

+The new findings in sport neuroscience suggest that disturbances in neural efficiency and coordination of motor networks could cause pressure choking.
+Top performers typically have streamlined brain activity compared to amateurs, especially in motor and attentional networks.
+When pressure is added, however, increased self-monitoring and worry come to change these optimized neural systems, and inefficient motor control results.
+It is usually noted as changes in brain activity, like increased frontal activation or altered EEG alpha rhythms.
+Inhibitory control, action prediction, and motor readiness are the key processes of the central nervous system.
+These are also impaired when an athlete's level of arousal is higher than their optimal level.
+These findings suggest that choking is not psychological but rather has something to do with the way that the brain handles movement under stress.